travelem/mongoose-unique-array-objects/readme.md

 # mongoose-unique-array-objects

-Mongoose plugin that ensures array objects are unique by the specified object key
+Mongoose plugin that ensures array objects are unique by the specified object key.

 ## Purpose of this Mongoose plugin

-With this Mongoose plugin you can filter out duplicate array objects in your model when **saving** new documents.
+With this Mongoose plugin you can filter out duplicate array objects in your model when **saving** documents.
 You can specify the object key by which object uniqueness is checked.

 ## How to use